adcimon/cheatsheets/streaming/README.md

 ### AVC/H.264

-[Advanced Video Coding (AVC)](https://en.wikipedia.org/wiki/Advanced_Video_Coding), or H.264, is a [video compression standard](https://en.wikipedia.org/wiki/Video_coding_format) based on block-oriented, [motion-compensated coding](https://en.wikipedia.org/wiki/Motion_compensation).
-Is the most commonly used format for the recording, compression, and distribution of video content.
-Given H.264's high compression ratios, it is not well suited for the high bandwidth demands of 4K streaming.
-H.264 has many kinds of [profiles](https://en.wikipedia.org/wiki/Advanced_Video_Coding#Profiles) and [levels](https://en.wikipedia.org/wiki/Advanced_Video_Coding#Levels), and not every encoder or decoder supports every profile and level.
+[Advanced Video Coding (AVC)](https://en.wikipedia.org/wiki/Advanced_Video_Coding), or H.264, is a [video compression standard](https://en.wikipedia.org/wiki/Video_coding_format) based on block-oriented, [motion-compensated coding](https://en.wikipedia.org/wiki/Motion_compensation) and is the most commonly used format for the recording, compression, and distribution of video content.
+It is not well suited for the high bandwidth demands of 4K streaming due to the high compression ratios.
+It has many kinds of [profiles](https://en.wikipedia.org/wiki/Advanced_Video_Coding#Profiles) and [levels](https://en.wikipedia.org/wiki/Advanced_Video_Coding#Levels), and not every encoder or decoder supports every profile and level.

 **profile-level-id**
 * The first byte represents `profile_idc`.